Welcome Aboard: Client Onboarding

 I frequently engage in discussions with my clients about ways to improve their businesses’ efficiency.
-One area I’ve found lacking in many small businesses is an official onboarding process.
-I get it—we often focus on doing the work and flying by the seat of our pants.
-While that approach can be exciting and sometimes necessary, my process-driven self always realizes that “this”—whatever “this” may be—would go a lot smoother with a clear process in place.
+One area I’ve found lacking in many businesses is an official onboarding process.

-Not having an onboarding process in place is a missed opportunity.
-Without a structured approach, new clients, employees, or outsourcing partners can feel uncertain and disconnected, leading to potential misunderstandings and inefficiencies.
-An effective onboarding process sets clear expectations, builds trust, and ensures smoother operations, ultimately fostering stronger, long-term relationships.
+Not having an onboarding process is a missed opportunity.
+Without one, new clients, employees, or outsourcing partners can feel uncertain and disconnected from the start.
+A clear process sets expectations, builds trust, and makes everything run more smoothly.

 1. Determine Onboarding Journey.
-When setting up an effective onboarding process, you begin by defining your objectives and what you want the journey to be like for your new client, employee, or outsourcing partner.
+When setting up an effective onboarding process, you begin by defining your objectives and the journey you want for your new client, employee, or outsourcing partner.

 2. Create a Welcome Packet.
 Include all the necessary information, such as contact details, essential resources, and standard operating procedures for your processes.